Can you color brown eggs? Yes! Learn how to COLOR natural brown eggs for Easter with this super easy Easter egg decorating hack.

 Related: DIY Easter Ornaments

 Have you ever wondered how the Easter Bunny, Easter Eggs, and Easter Baskets came to be associated with Easter?
-Pop on over to learn a few interesting theories we uncovered in Easter Traditions to Start with Your Family.
+Hop over to learn a few interesting theories we uncovered in Easter Traditions to Start with Your Family.

-You may also like watercolor surprise Easter egg art and this collection of Easter Art Projects Kids LOVE!
+You might also enjoy watercolor surprise Easter egg art and this collection of Easter Art Projects that Kids LOVE!

-If You Liked How to Decorate Brown Eggs, You May Also Like
+If You Liked How to Decorate Brown Eggs, You Might Also Enjoy These Spring Activities and Easter Ideas:

 - How to Make an Easter Tree